 - A "School Medication Permission and Instruction" form (which can be found on the Health Office's website under health forms), signed by both the parent/guardian and the child's medical doctor, is required.
-Medication must be brought to the school by an adult and in the original pharmacy-labeled packaging.
-Medication is defined as prescription and non-prescription drugs. - Additional medication supplies must be provided by the parent/guardian, including inhaler spacer bars, pill cutters, pill crushers, and any measuring devices. - If a child requires any prescribed medication other than rescue medication during a school field trip, the parent must contact the teacher well in advance of the trip. - No medication shall be transported on the bus.
-It is the responsibility of the parent/guardian to drop off medication with the school nurse when needed. - Please contact your school nurse for more information.
+Medication must be brought to the school by an adult and in the original pharmacy- labeled packaging.
+Medication is defined as prescription and non- prescription drugs. - All medication supplies must be provided by the parent/guardian, including inhaler spacer bars, pill cutters, pill crushers, and any measuring devices. - If a child requires any prescribed medication other than rescue medication during a school field trip, the parent must contact the teacher well in advance of the trip. - Unless specified by a student-specific health plan, no medication shall be transported on the bus.
+It is the responsibility of the parent/ guardian to drop off medication with the school nurse when needed. - Please contact your school nurse for more information.